-Retailing, other than proposals that are strictly ancillary to the main use or proposals under 200m2, will not be permitted unless they comply with Policy DM67.
+Retailing, other than proposals that are strictly ancillary to the main use or proposals under 200m2, will not be permitted.

 Redevelopment of previously developed sites is preferable to development on greenfield sites in order to reduce impact on the countryside.
 Priority is given to economic uses to support the rural economy.
 The policy also supports facilities such as schools and community halls in order to enhance access for rural communities.